parineetaajain29/GrandioseSupermarket-/README.md

    (persistent)" instead of "In-session only" once connected — no code changes needed, the same forms now write to the real database.

-**Who's who:** the employee list is a small placeholder set (`EMPLOYEES` near the top of `app.py`) — replace with Grandiose's actual bakery staff names/IDs once available.
-Since there's no real login, anyone with the link can pick any name from the dropdown; this is fine for a class prototype but should not be used for real HR data without adding actual authentication.
+**Who's who:** `DEPARTMENT_HEADCOUNT` (near the top of `app.py`) holds the real approximate headcount per line — Baklava, French Bakery, Arabic Bread, Viennoiserie, Tahina, QC, Packing & Dispatch, Store, Maintenance, GM, Office, Drivers, Third-Party Cleaners. `EMPLOYEES` holds a small illustrative sample of named staff per department (2-3 each) so the portal and department comparisons are demoable today — replace with Grandiose's full roster once available; no other code changes are needed since every form and query reads from these two lists.
+Since there's no real login, anyone with the link can pick any department/name from the dropdown; this is fine for a class prototype but should not be used for real HR data without adding actual authentication.

 ## Updating with real data